French ship Soleil (1642)

-The Soleil was a 38-gun ship of the line of the French Royal Navy, designed by Deviot and constructed by the Dutch shipwright Jan Gron (usually called Jean de Werth in French) at the new state dockyard at Île d'Indret near Nantes.
-She and her sister Lune were two-deckers, with a mixture of bronze guns on both gun decks.
+Soleil was a 38-gun ship of the line of the French Royal Navy, designed by Deviot and constructed by the Dutch shipwright Jan Gron (usually called Jean de Werth in French) at the new state dockyard at Île d'Indret near Nantes.
+She and her sister were two-deckers, with a mixture of bronze guns on both gun decks.